KenT2/pipresents-beep/README.md

 Updating Pi Presents from earlier Versions of Pi Presents Beep or Pi Presents Gapless
 ======================================================================================

+Install Python 3 version of some packages:

+      sudo apt-get install python3-pil.imagetk
+      sudo apt-get install python3-pexpect
+      sudo pip3 install evdev

+The Python 2 versions of these packages can be left installed

 Open a terminal window in the /home/pi and type: